Skowt/node-red-contrib-flogger/README.md

 # Flogger for Node-Red

+A forked version of Flogger that adds node information to each log message.

 This Node-Red module makes logging much easier and more granulated than the debug window of Node-Red.
 Please install it and see the help in the info-pane of Node-Red.

 With flogger you can log to multiple logfiles from everywhere in your flows.
 It's easy to keep logging your flows without clogging up the Node-Red debug pane.